 - Dunkeld kindergarten and primary school are offered education opportunities through the hotel and with our conservation team.

 - The hotel sponsors a range of locally based sporting groups from the football and netball club to lawn bowls, golf and cricket clubs.

 - The hotel supports not for profits and community groups such as local CWA, Rotary, Historical Society and Health Service.

-- DPC has donated land along Salt Creek for the creation of a walking track, provision of an easement through DPC land for the construction of the Grampians Peaks Trail linking the township of Dunkeld to this landmark project within the neighbouring Grampians National Park.
+- DPC has donated land along Salt Creek for the creation of a walking track, provision of an easement through DPC land for the construction of the Grampians Peaks Trail linking the township of Dunkeld to this landmark project within the neighbouring Gariwerd National Park.